 Why the crucial road accident information to get is the registration number

 If you have been injured as a result of a road traffic accident, although it is the driver of the vehicle at fault for the accident who bears the blame, it is their insurance company that will pay your compensation in most cases.
 As a result, you and your solicitors want to find out as quickly as possible who those insurers are and how best to contact them.
 There is a lot of information you can usefully gather to give to your solicitor following a road traffic accident but what do you think is the single most important piece of information?
 What you absolutely want to get if you can is the registration number of the vehicle which caused the accident.
-This applies whether you were the driver or occupant of a different vehicle to that one, a passenger in the vehicle where the driver was at fault, a motorcyclist,a pedal cyclist or a pedestrian.
-In the “best case”, you will be well enough and quick-witted enough to get the registration number yourself.
-But that won’t Continue Reading
+This applies whether you were In the “best case”, you will be well enough and quick-witted enough to get the registration number yourself.
+But that won’t always be the case, especially if you have been seriously hurt in the accident.
+In this article, we will look at three reasons why getting the registration number Continue Reading

 How Grigor & Young help you with an accident-on-premises claim in Moray